-Emission of light with a statistical mixture of stimulated and spontaneous coherent and incoherent light emission from the laser diode is expected when operating it near its lasing threshold current [29, 30].
-To estimate this threshold, we measure the optical power emitted by the laser diode at different currents, and find the sharpest change at a current of 36.4 of optical power with respect to current.
-We measure this threshold to be 37 mA(CK: do we have a figure for that?). , as shown in Fig.3.
+Emission of light with a statistical mixture of coherent and incoherent light emission from the laser diode is expected when operating it near its lasing threshold current[24, 25].
+To estimate this threshold, we measure the optical power emitted by the laser diode at different currents, and find the sharpest change of optical power with respect to current.
+We measure this threshold to be 37 mA, as shown in Fig 3.

-Sample interferometric photon correlation measurements of the emitted light for laser operating current above and below the threshold are shown in Fig. 2.
+Sample interferometric photon correlation measurements of the emitted light for operating current above and below the threshold are shown in Fig. 2.